skip to main content

 What kinds of businesses should file a DBA?

 Since a DBA is a business name only, there are no added maintenance requirements, tax implications, or a formal business structure to put into place.
-This can be an advantage for a sole proprietor, freelancer, or partnership that plans to start a business under a name that isn't their real name..
+This can be an advantage for a sole proprietor, freelancer, or partnership that plans to start a business under a name that isn't their real name.
 An existing LLC or Corporation can also file a DBA when the business wants to conduct business under a different name than the one registered during the original formation.

-What are the requirements of filing a DBA?
+What are the requirements for DBA registration?

 What is an example of a DBA and how it works?